tj/n/README.md

 - `lts`: newest Long Term Support official release
 - `latest`, `current`: newest official release

+There is a label to read the target version from a file, on the first line:

+- `auto`: read version from `.node-version` file

 There is support for release streams: